material-components/material-components-web/packages/mdc-chips/README.md

 # Chips

-Chips are compact elements that represent an attribute, text, entity, or action.
-They allow users to enter information, select a choice, filter content, or trigger an action.
+Chips are compact elements that allow users to enter information, select a choice, filter content, or trigger an action.

 ## Design & API Documentation